 But no matter how much you protect yourself, your information is vulnerable as long as online payments continue to rely on pull transactions instead of push transactions.
 Blockchain payments make online purchases safer.
 That’s just one of the reasons BitPay believes in blockchain payments.

 Interested in blockchain payments?
-The BitPay app is the best introduction to Bitcoin and blockchain payments.
+The BitPay wallet app is the best introduction to Bitcoin and blockchain payments.